civicrm/civicrm-dev-docs/docs/extensions/info-xml.md

 ### `<ext>` {:#ext}

+!!! warning "Experimental"
+    This element does not (yet?) do anything.
+Functionality is pending the merge of PR [#9416](https://github.com/civicrm/civicrm-core/pull/9416).

 * Containing element: [`<requires>`](#requires)
 * Description: Specifies the unique name of one extension on which this extension is dependent.
 * Contains: text